Is Small Business Ownership Right for Me?

 Once you’ve determined that you want to start your own business for the right reasons, you have some options when it comes to the type of enterprise you want to own.

-Whichever business model you choose, you should expect to invest significant time and money.
+You should expect to invest significant time and money in whichever business model you choose.
 Your initial startup costs can vary from a few thousand dollars to a few million dollars, depending on the type of business.

-If you are a tenacious person with a strong vision and a desire to delight customers, small business ownership might be right for you and what better way to get going than exploring buying a franchise.
+Small business ownership might be right for you if you are a tenacious person with a strong vision and a desire to delight customers.
+And what better way to get going than exploring buying a franchise?

 A great place to start your Pathway to Franchise Ownership is Franchise Business Review’s annual Top 200 Franchises rankings, which highlights the best franchise opportunities based on owner satisfaction here.